ktonon/two-medium-model/README.md

 ## 4. Cosmology in an Infinite Medium

-### 4.1 Foundational Assumption: An Infinite, Timeless Universe

 Up to this point, the Two-Medium Model has focused on waves, particles, and forces.
-But these ideas rest on a deeper cosmological premise that must now be stated explicitly:
+But these ideas rest on a broader cosmological backdrop that now needs to be stated explicitly.

-**2MM assumes a universe that is infinite in all three spatial dimensions, infinite in scale, and infinite in time.**
+**2MM adopts, as an axiom, that the universe is infinite in extent, unbounded in scale, and without a beginning or an end.**

-This means:

-* there is **no beginning** and **no end**,
-* there is **no smallest scale** and **no largest scale**,
-* structure can exist at every level, from far below the Planck scale to far beyond the observable cosmos,
-* and the universe is never globally created or destroyed — only locally transformed.

-This assumption is not philosophical.
-It is required because many of the mechanisms in 2MM — continuous wave breaking, matter recycling, stable media, and long-term energetic balance — only make sense in a universe that is not temporally or spatially bounded.

-### 4.2 Clarifying the Model’s Assumptions: LCM and GCM

-Although much of the model is deductive, 2MM does rest on two physical assumptions about the nature of space:

-1. **The LCM (Light-Carrying Medium)**

-   * This medium is *induced* from observation: the finite speed of light, interference, coherence, redshift, wavelength stretching, and gravitational frequency shifts all point toward a wave-supporting medium with elasticity and inertia.
-   * In this sense, the LCM is not a speculative addition but a **generalization of an observed pattern**: waves in nature always travel in something.

-2. **The GCM (Gravity-Carrying Medium)**

-   * Unlike the LCM, the GCM has no direct observational signature; it is introduced to supply a **local, contact-interaction mechanism for gravity**, consistent with momentum transfer and the avoidance of action at a distance.
-   * Its existence is the model’s one genuinely new assumption.

-A third assumption underlies both media:

-3. **An infinite, steady-state universe**

-   * Necessary to provide the stable environment in which both LCM and GCM operate, recycle energy, and support wave-breaking and matter creation without global beginning or end.

-With these assumptions defined, the rest of the Two-Medium Model — particle structure, forces, nuclear behavior, planetary evolution, and cosmology — follows as a logical chain of consequences.

-### 4.3 A Note to the Reader: Suspending Two Major Objections

-Before going further, it is worth acknowledging that two observations are commonly viewed as decisive evidence for a Big Bang cosmology: **cosmological redshift** and the **cosmic microwave background (CMB).**
-Readers familiar with modern cosmology may understandably see these as immediate contradictions to the idea of an infinite, steady-state universe.

-At this stage, I would simply ask the reader to **withhold that objection temporarily**.
-Both of these observations are discussed in detail later in the document, and the Two-Medium Model provides its own explanations for them based on the behavior of the LCM and GCM.

-The intention here is not to dismiss established interpretations, but to present an alternative viewpoint and allow the internal logic of the model to unfold before revisiting those key observations.

-### 4.4 Matter Creation and the Necessity of Matter Destruction

-Earlier in this document, we described how **wave breaking in regions of high LCM compression** can create new matter.
-In particular:

-* high-frequency LCM waves become unstable,
-* lag-mode standing waves collapse into protons,
-* lead-mode waves become electrons,
-* and additional particle combinations occasionally form neutrons.

-These processes were explored in detail in Sections 2 and 3.
-Here, we revisit them briefly only to highlight their cosmological significance.

-If the universe is **infinite in time**, and if wave breaking naturally creates matter in the dense LCM environments surrounding stars, planets, and other structures, then a simple consequence follows:

-> **Matter creation must be balanced by matter destruction.**
-> Otherwise, an infinite universe would accumulate matter without limit.

-This requirement applies across all scales, from electrons to the most stable known particle: the **proton**.
-In modern physics the proton is treated as effectively indestructible outside extreme environments.
-But in an infinite, steady-state cosmos, **some process must eventually unmake even the proton**, returning its standing-wave energy back into the underlying media.
+This is not presented as something proved by the model, nor as something required by observation.
+It is simply the cosmological starting point from which the rest of the theory is explored.

+Given this assumption, one implication follows naturally:

+If matter can be created in regions of high LCM compression, then **other regions must exist where matter can be broken down**.
+Otherwise, mass would accumulate indefinitely within an infinite, timeless universe.

+From this perspective, matter destruction is not a claim about what *must* happen in nature, but rather a logical requirement **within the chosen cosmological framework** of 2MM.
+It becomes a counterpart to matter creation, ensuring that the two-media system can maintain long-term balance.

-### 4.5 Neutron Stars: Extreme Compression Without Matter Destruction
+### 4.1 Neutron Stars: Extreme Compression Without Matter Destruction

 Before talking about true matter destruction, it helps to look at a case that is already part of mainstream physics: the **neutron star**.